 Delivering the right content, to the right user, at the right time is one of the most important drivers of success from your mobile app.
 For this to be effective you need to carefully segment your customer base and use intelligent segmentation tools to build different customer groups.
 You then need to build the specific rules that will deliver that relevant content to that segment when they are most ready for your content.

 2. Buying Preference

 Know your customer and you’ll sell to that customer.
-Using analytics to understand their historic behavior and how/when they have consumed a push notifications from you in the past.
-Its likely that different market segments will react to and interact with your push notifications in different ways.
+Using analytics to understand their historic behavior and how/when they have consumed a push notification from you in the past.
+It’s likely that different market segments will react to and interact with your push notifications in different ways.
 Modelling your push automation systems against this behavior will have a huge impact on the engagement you’ll get.

 3. Driving Intent into the purchase phase